Gabby here! 👋🏽 Check out these frequently asked questions, answered below.

 – How long the interview will be

-– If I need my camera on or not
+– If I need the camera on or not

-I do not do podcasts or interviews without pre-written questions sent at least 3 days beforehand.
+I do not do podcasts or interviews without pre-written questions sent at least 3 days in advance.

 As a company policy, I and Packs Light do not promote products or services with which I do not have personal experience.